 For today’s post, I’d like to introduce James Morell – a well known UK SEO working in Bristol.
 Next time you see him – buy him a beer.
-I’m personally delighted to have him (working alongside Sam George) on the SEOgadget blog and you are simply going to love the fruits of their labour!
+I’m personally delighted to have him (working alongside Sam George) on the Builtvisible blog and you are simply going to love the fruits of their labour!

 Losing visitors to search?

 A few assumptions to get out of the way first.
 We all know, or at least suspect, that people on our sites are highlighting text, right clicking on it and selecting “Search Google For…” If they’re not doing that, they’re highlighting the text, copying it and pasting it into Google.
 Often you’ll have content on your site that people could be looking at instead of going off elsewhere, possibly to one of your competitors, and finding out more about.

 We also know about services like Tynt, which is really useful for publishers wanting to know where content is being copied to, and adding in links for you.

 Tynt recently added a service that shows you the most copied short pieces of text on your site – what they call ‘search copies’ – which is an incredibly useful service.
 I however wanted to take it a step further.
 If I know the text that is being highlighted, I want to know which page it is on, so I can look at my internal linking strategy, and I want to see pages that are getting a lot of text copied from them.